-Argentina actively participated in the Oslo Process and joined in the consensus adoption of the Convention on Cluster Munitions at the conclusion of the negotiations in Dublin on 30 May 2008, but was absent from the Oslo Signing Conference in December 2008.
+Argentina actively participated in the Oslo Process and joined in the consensus adoption of the Convention on Cluster Munitions at the conclusion of the negotiations in Dublin on 30 May 2008.
+However, it was absent from the Oslo Signing Conference in December 2008.

-Argentina said it participated in the creation of the treaty in order to lobby for “a total ban” on cluster munitions achieved on “a non-discriminatory basis.”
-It has listed the same concerns that it has held since the convention was adopted in 2008, with respect to its definition of a cluster munition and the provision guiding relations with non-signatories (Article 21 on “interoperability”).
-Argentina regards the convention’s prohibitions as “discriminatory in nature” as they are not “comprehensive” and “specifically define one excluded category developed by some countries.”
-Argentina also alleged that the convention permits or allows States Parties to participate in joint military operations with countries that use cluster munitions.
-It claimed the convention “dispenses with the notion of complicity, which arises when one party participates in a prohibited or banned act.”
+Argentina has articulated the same concerns about the convention since 2008.
+It regards the convention’s prohibitions as “discriminatory in nature” as they are not “comprehensive” and “specifically define one excluded category developed by some countries.”
+Argentina also alleges the convention permits or allows States Parties to participate in joint military operations with countries that use cluster munitions.

 At the beginning of the Oslo Process, Argentina supported technical solutions to the cluster munition problem, noting that it was developing a new generation of cluster munitions with low failure rates.
 It supported a definition that would have exempted cluster munitions containing submunitions equipped with self-destruct mechanisms.
-During the process its position evolved into support of a broad definition prohibiting all cluster munitions and a total ban without exceptions.
-Argentina strongly objected Article 21 of the convention and has long described this provision as a potential loophole allowing for cluster munition use.
+During the process, Argentina’s position evolved into support for a broad definition prohibiting all cluster munitions and a total ban without exceptions.
+Argentina strongly objected to Article 21 of the convention and has long described this provision as a potential loophole allowing for cluster munition use.

-Argentina has participated as an observer in all of the convention’s Meetings of States Parties, including the Sixth Meeting of State Parties in Geneva in September 2016.
-It attended the First Review Conference in Dubrovnik, Croatia, in September 2015 and participated in the convention’s intersessional meetings in Geneva in 2011–2014 as well as regional workshops on the convention, most recently in Santiago, Chile, in December 2013.
+Argentina has participated as an observer in all of the convention’s meetings, most recently the Eighth Meeting of States Parties in Geneva in September 2018.
+It attended the convention’s First Review Conference in Dubrovnik, Croatia in 2015 and intersessional meetings in 2011–2014.
+Argentina has participated in regional workshops on the convention, most recently in Santiago, Chile in 2013.

-In October 2014, Argentina—in its capacity as president of the Security Council for that month— expressed concern at the use of cluster munitions in Ukraine, stating, “We are naturally deeply perturbed by the reports of the use of cluster bombs in densely populated areas.”
-Argentina has also voted in favor of UNGA resolutions condemning the use of cluster munitions in Syria, most recently in December 2015.
-It has voted in favor of Human Rights Council resolutions condemning the use of cluster munitions in Syria, most recently in July 2015.
+Argentina has expressed concern at the use of cluster munitions.
+While serving as president of the Security Council in October 2014, Argentina said it was, “naturally deeply perturbed by the reports of the use of cluster bombs in densely populated areas” in Ukraine.
+Argentina has voted in favor of UNGA resolutions condemning the use of cluster munitions in Syria, most recently in December 2018.
+It has also voted in favor of Human Rights Council resolutions condemning the use of cluster munitions in Syria.

 Argentina is a State Party to the Mine Ban Treaty.
-It is also party to the Convention on Conventional Weapons.
+It is also party to the Convention on Conventional Weapons (CCW).

-CMC member Association for Public Policy (Asociación Para Politicas Publicas, APP) campaigns for Argentina’s accession to the Convention on Cluster Munitions.
+Cluster Munition Coalition (CMC) member, Association for Public Policy (Asociación para Politicas Publicas, APP) has campaigned for Argentina to join the Convention on Cluster Munitions.

 Use, production, transfer, and stockpiling

-In 2009, Argentina stated that, “the Republic of Argentina doesn’t have cluster munitions, it hasn’t utilized or transferred them.”
+Argentina has repeatedly stated that, “the Republic of Argentina doesn’t have cluster munitions, and it hasn’t utilized or transferred them.”
 The government has said it has no intention to produce cluster munitions in the future.

 In May 2007, Argentina stated that it had already destroyed its stocks of cluster munitions.
-Military officials informed Human Rights Watch (HRW) in September 2006 that stocks of French BLG-66 Belouga and US Rockeye air-dropped bombs were destroyed by 2005.
+In 2006, its military representatives told Human Rights Watch (HRW) that the stocks of French BLG-66 Belouga and US Rockeye air-dropped bombs were destroyed by 2005.

 For details on Argentina’s policy and practice regarding cluster munitions through early 2009, see Human Rights Watch and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), pp. 185–188.

 Statement of Argentina, Oslo Conference on Cluster Munitions, 22–23 February 2007.
-Notes by the CMC/Women’s International League for Peace and Freedom (WILPF).
+Notes by the Cluster Munition Coalition (CMC)/Women’s International League for Peace and Freedom (WILPF).